sharu725/cards/_posts/2019-04-13-kmeans-and-elbow-method.md

 - unsupervised clustering
 - analysis
 - nao supervisionado
-subtitle: Learn to calculate the optinam cluster number using the elbow method
+subtitle: Learn to calculate the optimal cluster number using the elbow method

 ---
 ***